 4. Organise inspections

 If your property listing has attracted buyers, you will need to organise times for people to come and view your home.
 You may also want to arrange some general ‘open for inspection’ times.

 Be prepared to have information about the property ready to answer any questions, and make sure the house is clean and tidy before every inspection.

 Once you’ve found a buyer, they will offer you a price.

-Be prepared to negotiate on price with the buyer (this will be easier if you go in with a clear idea of your home’s value and a firm minimum price in mind).
+Be prepared to negotiate on price with the buyer if you're not happy with it on the first go.
+This will be easier if you go in with a clear idea of your home’s value and a firm minimum price in mind.

 6. Get a lawyer to finalise the contract

-Once you’ve found a buyer and settled on a price, it’s highly recommended that you enlist the help of a solicitor or conveyancer to organise the contract, says Mr Callaghan.
+Once you’ve found a buyer and settled on a price, it’s highly recommended that you enlist the help of a solicitor or conveyancer to organise the contract.

 How much money could you save by selling your house privately?

 The most obvious attraction to selling your home without a real estate agent is saving on the agent’s commission.